 § 54.1-113 of the Code of Virginia requires that at the end of each biennium, an analysis of revenues and expenditures of each regulatory board shall be performed.
 It is necessary that each board have sufficient revenue to cover its expenditures.
-By the close of FY10, it is projected that the Board of Nursing (in the combined budgets of Nursing and Certified Nurse Aides) will have \$10,879,889 in expenses and only \$8,359,143 in revenue.
-With a modest surplus carried forward from previous years, the board is expected to end the fiscal year with a deficit of (\$687,532) by June 30, 2010 and will continue to build increasing deficits through the fiscal years going forward.
+By the close of FY10, the Board of Nursing (in the combined budgets of Nursing and Certified Nurse Aides) had \$9,920,216 in expenditures and only \$8,666,593 in revenue.
+With a modest surplus carried forward from previous years, the board is ended the fiscal year on June 30, 2010 with a surplus of \$111,929 but by September 30, 2010, the Board had a deficit of (\$508,553).
+By January, 31, 2011, the deficit in the combined budget was \$1,150,050.
 Since the fees from regulants will no longer generate sufficient funds to pay operating expenses for the board, promulgation of regulations for a fee increase is essential.
-In order to begin to reduce the deficits and have sufficient funding for the operation of the board by calendar year 2011, it is necessary to promulgate amendments to regulations at the earliest possible date.
+In order to begin to reduce the deficits and have sufficient funding for the operation of the board by calendar year 2011, it is necessary to promulgate final amendments to regulations at the earliest possible date.